resbaz/workshop_data_management/tute_1.rst

         Email - EmailField
         Org - ...

 Ok.
 Damn.
-Thinking about the relationship between a person and an organisation reminds us that it needs to be ManyToMany - any one Org has many People, and any one person has (potentially) many Orgs - people move campuses, people change departments, people change universities and employers.
+Thinking about the relationship between a Person and an Organisation reminds us that it needs to be ManyToMany - any one Org has many People, and any one Person has (potentially) many Orgs - people move campuses, people change departments, people change universities and employers.
 So now we have a new problem - which org is a Person at right now?
 Do we need to add a date field...ok this is getting messy.